Street Fighter (video game): Gameplay

 This is the first game to use such a concept.
 Unlike its sequels and other fighting games, the specific commands for these special moves are not given in the arcade game's instruction card; this encourages the player to discover these techniques on their own.

 The single-player mode consists of a series of battles against ten opponents from five different nations.
 At the beginning of the game, the player can choose Japan or the United States, and China or England depending on the game's configuration.
 The player fights two fighters from the chosen country and proceeds to the next country.
 Two types of bonus games give additional points: brick breaking and table breaking.
 After defeating the initial eight characters, the player travels to Thailand for the last two opponents.

+Plot

+Japanese martial artist Ryu enters the World Fighting Tournament to test his skills against the globe’s strongest warriors.
+Traveling across five countries-Japan, the United States, China, England, and Thailand.
+He defeats eight regional fighters, including rogue monks, assassins, and underground bouncers.
+Ryu’s American rival and friend, Ken Masters enters the tournament uninvited to have a match with Ryu, who defeats Ken.
+Despite losing, Ken wishes Ryuod luck and Ryu moves on to the next match.